SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 No further code from the current iteration of the loop is executed, and no further iterations of the loop are started.

-The following example shows the ``continue`` and ``break`` statements in action.
-This is an adapted version of the snakes and ladders example from earlier.
+The following example shows the ``continue`` and ``break`` statements in action for an adapted version of the Snakes and Ladders game.

 This time around, the game has an extra rule:

 * To win, you must land *exactly* on square 25